 There are so many creative ways to install or build cabinets in your garage.
 You don’t have to have them custom made nor you have to spend a lot of money.

-In fact, when researching garage cabinet ideas for this site, I came across many unique storage cabinets that also could be used for other things like gardening benches, recycling bins and rolling tables.
+In fact, when researching garage cabinet ideas for this site, I came across many unique storage cabinets that also could be used for other things like potting benches, recycling bins and rolling tables.
 Talk about double duty!

 Furthermore, you can make your garage cabinets even more space efficient by installing sliding doors or top-opening lids.
 This way, you can access items inside without having to move cars out of the garage.
 Cool!